On The Art & Science Found In Sci-Fi Novels For Young Adults

 One of the most compelling artistic contributions of science fiction is worldbuilding — the creation of coherent, vivid universes that feel both alien and recognizable.
 In YA sci-fi, worldbuilding performs multiple functions: it serves as speculative thought experiment, cultural mirror, and ethical stage for adolescent protagonists.

 Worldbuilding could be better portrayed as an argument by design.
-Writers should shift from the reality of the narrative economy in their scripts and embrace notebooks, storyboarding, pinboards, structure and other creative weapons.
+Writers should shift from the reality of the narrative economy in their scripts and embrace notebooks, storyboarding, pinboards, structure, software and other creative weapons.

 A. Plausibility and Scientific Credibility